Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: Preliminaries

 The reduced Berkovits algebra $B_0$ is a differential graded commutative algebra.
 It is generated by even $\lambda^ {\alpha}$ obeying pure spinor relations (\ref{E:pure}) and odd $ \psi^{\alpha}$.
 The differential $d$ satisfies $d(\psi^ {\alpha})=\lambda^{\alpha}, d(\lambda^{\alpha})=0$.

-One can also give a description of $B_0$ in terms of functions on $\CQ$.
+One can also give a description of $B_0$ in terms of functions on $\mathcal{C}$.
 Its elements are polynomial functions depending on pure spinor $\lambda$ and odd spinor $\psi$.
 We can interpret $\psi^{\alpha}$ as coordinates on odd spinor space $\Pi S$.
 The differential is represented by the odd vector field $\lambda^{\alpha}\pr{\psi^{\alpha}}$.

-The (unreduced) Berkovits algebra $B$ can be defined as the algebra of complex-valued functions of pure spinor $ \lambda$, odd spinor $\psi$ and $x\in \mathbb{R}^{10}$ that depend polynomially of $\lambda\in \CQ$.
+The (unreduced) Berkovits algebra $B$ can be defined as the algebra of polynomial functions of pure spinor $ \lambda$, odd spinor $\psi$ and $x\in \mathbb{R}^{10}$.
+Sometimes it is convenient to modify this definition considering an algebra $B^{\infty}$ consisting of functions that are polynomial in $ \lambda$ and $\psi$ but smooth as functions of $x\in \mathbb{R}^{10}$.
 The differential is defined as the derivation

-The algebras $\Ss,B_0,B$ are quadratic algebras, i.e. they are described by generators obeying quadratic relations.